-As we head into another month of isolation and uncertainty and as we learn more about the COVID-19 pandemic and how it is spread, we find we are beginning to get answers to some of our most pressing questions as more scientific data becomes available.
+As we head into another month of isolation (May of 2020) and uncertainty and as we learn more about the COVID-19 pandemic and how it is spread, we find we are beginning to get answers to some of our most pressing questions as more scientific data becomes available.

 We have included answers from reliable sources to some of these questions with the caveat that as data does become more available the answers are subject to change.